Reading time 5 Minutes

 Several of my posts in the various ALS communities could look like this or something similar.
 It's nothing personal either.
 But well, you don't want to step on anyone's toes.
 It's just that some rumours about ALS are so persistent and just dangerously wrong that I try to clear them up for those who are seriously interested.
 And not just post wild claims about alleged horror stories on the net.
 Without evidence, without witnesses, without medical records.
 And what crazy stuff is written.
 It's scary.
 In the end, someone will believe the rubbish.
 The internet is truly a dangerous place.

 People keep asking for medical advice in forums and chats.
 Often from very dear people who have noticed countless symptoms for weeks, months and years, yes, years, and are sure they have ALS.
 Or something even worse.
-By the way, it's not clear to me what could be worse than ALS that doesn't rob you of the ability to walk, talk, eat and drink even after years, or even mundane things like being active on Facebook all day.
-But well, other topic.
-What at least everyone agrees on is that they suffer from shortness of breath.
-That's why I'm taking up the topic today, perhaps to bring a little clarity to the chaos of opinions.
-First of all: shortness of breath is bad.
-In my opinion, shortness of breath and the panic that goes with it happen mainly in the head.
+By the way, I'm not quite sure what could be worse than ALS that doesn't rob you of your ability to walk, talk, eat and drink or even trivial things like being active on Facebook all day, even after years.
+But well, another topic.
+At least everyone agrees that they suffer from breathlessness.
+That's why I'm taking up this topic today, perhaps to bring a little clarity to the chaos of opinion.
+First of all: breathlessness is bad.
+In my opinion, breathlessness and the associated panic mainly happen in the head.
 I know I'm not an expert.
 What do I know?
-I'll put it this way, if you explain to your nurse with an oxygen saturation of 78 that you have an oxygen concentrator, the nurse in her panic doesn't manage to press the only button the thing has... you tell her then please dial 112... and you tell the team of two ambulances plus an ambulance on arrival - quote, there are a lot of witnesses who didn't find that funny for whatever reason - that you've got an oxygen concentrator and you've got an oxygen concentrator.
+Let me put it this way, if you explain to your carer with an oxygen saturation of 78 that you have an oxygen concentrator, the carer in her panic doesn't manage to press the only button the device has... you tell her to please dial 112... and you tell the team of two ambulances plus an emergency doctor on arrival - quote, there are a lot of witnesses who didn't find this funny for whatever reason -...

 Can someone set the O2 to five, please?
 And then take a coffee, Red Bull, Aperol and good Prosecco are in the fridge.
 I'll be fine in ten minutes.